mazeau/linear-scaling-tests/README.md

-this branch is for methanol
+this branch is for methanol without gas phase